chef/automate/components/automate-chef-io/content/docs/backup.md

 This amount of space needed for a backup varies depending on your Chef Automate use.
 You need enough free space for:

-* Complete copies of each Chef Automate service PostgreSQL database.
+* Complete copies of each Chef Automate service PostgreSQL database
 * Complete copies of your configuration files
 * Elasticsearch snapshots of your Chef Automate configuration and data, such as converge, scan, and report data.
-You will need enough disk space for the each Elasticsearch snapshot and the delta--or the list of changes--for each successive snapshot.
+You will need enough disk space for the each Elasticsearch snapshot and the delta--or the list of changes--for each successive snapshot
 * Chef Habitat Builder artifacts

 ## Backup to a Filesystem